February 07, 2025

 The Role of Concentration in Chemical Reaction Rates

-Chemical reaction speed depends critically on the amount of reactants present in solution.
-Generally, the higher the concentration of reactants, the faster the reaction rate.
+Chemical reaction speed depends critically on the amount of reactants present in the solution.
+In chemical kinetics, the higher the concentration of reactants, the faster the reaction rate.
 The higher reactant concentration in the system creates additional particle density that results in elevated molecular collision frequency.

 How Concentration Affects Reaction Rate: